M.Sc. - Ph.D. Dual Degree

 Ph.D.
 Qualifying Exam: Students need to take a Ph.D.
 Qualifying exam during their third year.

 Research progress: This will be monitored by a Research Progress Committee, mainly through an Annual Progress Seminar presented by the student.
+Each APS should be conducted latest in the January semester third year onwards.

 M.Sc. project vis-a-vis Ph.D. topic: A student may continue his/her M.Sc. project for Ph.D. but may choose a different topic also.